hashicorp/vault/website/source/docs/internals/security.html.md

 rule](https://en.wikipedia.org/wiki/Two-man_rule) for unsealing using [Shamir's Secret Sharing technique](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing).
-When Vault is started, it starts in an _sealed_ state.
+When Vault is started, it starts in a _sealed_ state.
 This means that the encryption key needed to read and write from the storage backend is not yet known.
 The process of unsealing requires providing the master key so that the encryption key can be retrieved.
 The risk of distributing the master key is that a single